jlk/readme/README.md

 I **really, really don't like looking bad in front of customers**, and I will go to considerable lengths to prevent that from happening, if I sense/know that it's possible/probable.
 Making sure things are tested and documented helps me considerably here.
 So does honesty; if something is not working as expected, please let me know so I don't learn about it in front of a customer.

+## My Management Style
+I tend to be pretty laissiez-faire: As long as things are working right, I'll leave them alone.
+I like to learn about situations or problems before making suggestions, so if you find me questioning things, that's probalby what I'm up to.
+I enjoy working with smart people whom I can trust.
+In translation, this means I might hand a seemingly open-ended task to you, leaving the details for you to figure out.
+If something doesn't make sense or you need more clarity, do feel to ask until you are satisfied.

+I tend to strive for a balance between days of back-to-back meetings, and making sure that everybody has enough info to get their stuff done.
+In some situations 1:1 meetings are useful/valuable/required, though I prefer for these to happen organically and grab me as needed.
+If I'm having a busy week, blocking out space on my calendar might give you a better shot for my ear.

 ## Incremental Change
 As a "startup person" and as a recovering consultant, I tend to organize projects into phases - usually 3: